Preponderous-Software/Apex-Ecosystem-Simulator/README.md

-# experimenting-with-py_env_lib-and-graphik
+# Environment Simulation
-Experimenting with py_env_lib and graphik.
+This application simulates an environment and entities that exist within that environment.